isrish/GPUWebDashboard/README.md

 # GPUWebDashboard

 This is a simple web dashboard application build using Flask and D3.js .
-The application shows a list of Nvidia GPU devices and there resource usage.
+The application shows a list of Nvidia GPU devices and their resource usage.

 It is written over a weekend while I was teaching myself data visualization using D3.js library.
-Along a steep learning curve I manage to build there reusable components: a  guage, a thermometer and a radial plot.
-These component are used to display GPU device memroy usage, temperature and fan speed.
+Along a steep learning curve I manage to build three reusable components: guage, thermometer and radial plot.
+They are used to display GPU device memroy usage, temperature and fan speed.

 ![](https://raw.githubusercontent.com/isrish/GPUWebDashboard/master/img/screen.png)